|

 powered by the 6TD diesel engine, developing 1 000 hp.
 Diesel engine

-of the T-80UD is 8 - 10 times cheaper to manufacture and consumes
+of the T-80UD is 8-10 times cheaper to produce and consumes

-1.2 - 1.4 times less fuel comparing with gas turbine engine.
-Vehicle
+20-40% less fuel comparing with the gas turbine of

 is fitted with self-entrenching blade and deep wading kit.

-to Pakistan had many features of the T-84, including new turret.
+to Pakistan had many features of the T-84, including new turrets.
+In

 |